mistermark/todo-exercise-angular/README.md

 ## Required initial settings

-To get this app running on your own MongoDB database hosting (private or shared) you should have a Javascript file included in your
+To get this app running on your own MongoDB installation (private or shared) you should have a Javascript file included on your page with the following config:

 ````
 var app = angular.module("todoConfig", []);